sevenwhiteclouds/cst311_group4/PA2/docs/meeting_notes.md

 calculations.
 We thoroughly double-checked the results to ensure they matched our expectations after the bug fixes.
 Lastly, we scheduled a date and time for our next meeting to maintain the consistent progress and stay on track for the project's due date.

+### Meeting 3: Code Review, Output Validation, and Wrap-Up
+During our third and final meeting for Project 2, we successfully concluded the remaining tasks.
+Firstly, we conducted a thorough review of the final code, ensuring its accuracy and efficiency.
+We paid special attention to any potential bugs or optimizations needed.
+Secondly, we took the time to double-check the output on each team member's mininet instance to guarantee consistency across all environments.
+We examined the results, confirming that they aligned with the project requirements.
+We also made an effort to enhance the program's documentation.
+We added comprehensive comments that explained some of the intricacies of the code, facilitating better understanding for whoever reads it.
+Finally, an update and finalization of the meeting notes, capturing all essential discussions, decisions, and action items for future reference was performed.
+The final meeting was productive and marked the successful completion of Project 2.